 (You even see this above in this very thread, someone complaining that a DBA was punishing developers for "querying the database too much".
 Most likely the DBA was actually upset about how they were querying the database, not that they were querying it too much, but the developers want it to "just work" so the distinction isn't important to them.)

 "Conflict comes from lack of understanding"

-niklasrde & datalopers: The lost art -- data modeling and SQLDay 10 From
+Day 10 From niklasrde & datalopers: The lost art -- data modeling and SQL

 Same at my previous role - we did have some people who were really good at some point, and into DBs.
 We had a very solid Redis and PostgreSQL set-up, and some advanced stuff for simple data in Redis - but once that knowledge fades with attrition, making space for continued personal development into how two very different DBMS work for a small team is not easy, and it just stays untouched, disliked, and somewhat abandoned forever more.